 Bittman's newest book, Food Matters, explores the link between our eating habits and the environment, offering an accessible plan for a planet-friendly diet.

-Mark Bittman’s TED talks
+Mark Bittman’s TED talk

 Many of us don’t know how to eat.
 (And it’s making us fat, sick and disconnected.)
 This poster and three more like it are turning up in New York subways, confronting us with the vagueness that goes into our food choices.
 If you really knew that a fast-food burrito meal was 1170 calories — more […]Continue reading